BeamMW/beam-docs/source/rtd_pages/user_web_wallet.rst

 This submenu allows you to erase the current wallet from the database.
 Press on the submenu to start this procedure.

-.. warning:: Read carefully all information on this popup: All data will be erased.
+.. warning:: Read carefully all information on this popup: all data will be erased.
 Make sure you’ve saved your seed phrase if you want to restore this wallet later on!
 Choose Remove if you are sure to erase the wallet.
 It will require the password.
 Enter the password to confirm this action.

 .. figure:: images/web_wallet/settings/08.png